Why You Need A Pro To Read Your Script

-3. I submitted scripts that didn’t get agent’s attention, or place in the top 25% of contests.
-Nobody optioned it or bought it.
+3. I submitted scripts around that didn’t place in contests, get managers’ attention, or sell.
+Nobody optioned or bought them, they didn’t win competitions.

-6. Isn’t it work $300 to get it right?
-To improve you chances of selling, of getting an agent, of placing in the contest — of actually starting your career? $300?
-Really, come on — you need every edge, you know it.
+6. Isn’t it worth $300 to succeed?
+To get it right?
+To improve your chances of selling, of getting an agent, of placing in the contest — of actually starting your career? $300?
+Really, come on — you need every edge to succeed, you know it.

 You have got to submit the best version of your script around town.
 Studios are not going to buy your script just because it’s a good idea.
 They’re looking for well-written scripts based on great ideas.

 Maybe you’ve had some friends, relatives or other writers read your script, and they said they liked it or that it would make a great film, but unless they’ve sold a script themselves, they don’t really know, do they?

 That’s where I can help with your writing career.
 When I work with writers I’m more of a mentor.
 I work with your original intention, your vision for the script.